rust-lang/book/second-edition/nostarch/appendix.md

 your *src/lib.rs* for the `hello_macro_derive` crate.
 Note that this won’t compile until we add a definition for the `impl_hello_macro` function.

-Note the way we've split the functions in AD-3; this will be the same for almost every procedural macro crate you see or create, as it makes writing a procedural macro more convenient.
+Note the way we’ve split the functions in AD-3; this will be the same for almost every procedural macro crate you see or create, as it makes writing a procedural macro more convenient.
 What you choose to do in the place where the `impl_hello_macro` function is called will be different depending on the